Rano M. Shaiza: Political life

 Shaiza contested her first general election in 1977 and defeated the sitting chief minister Hokishe Sema of the Indian National Congress, making her the first woman Member of India's Lower House from the state of Nagaland.

-Shaiza played an important role in taking the Naga peace accord ahead.
+Shaiza played an important role in taking the Naga peace accord forward.
 She brokered the meeting between her uncle Angami Zapu Phizo and the then Indian Prime Minister Morarji Desai.
 Shaiza was a staunch advocate of prohibition and founded the Naga Mothers' Association that worked towards tackling alcohol abuse in Nagaland, and was instrumental in passing the Nagaland Liquor Total Prohibition Act, 1989 on 29 March 1990.

 Personal life

 Shaiza married Lungshim Shaiza, with whom she had two daughters and three sons.
 Lungshim Shaiza was assassinated by the National Socialist Council of Nagaland on 27 January 1990.